nunzioricci2000/techweb/DOCUMENTATION.md

 ### Pico CSS

+As an educational project, my focus is on learning and understanding modern web development concepts.
+Whilst styling is important, CSS is covered in depth during the lectures and his understanding is provided by the written exam.
+For this reason, I opted for a minimalist CSS framework that allows me to focus on an important aspect of web development: semantic HTML.
+In this project, I chose Pico CSS in its class-less version for the following reasons:

-Pico CSS is a minimalist CSS framework that provides a clean and modern design without overwhelming complexity.
-It is chosen for its:
+- **Minimalist Design**: Pico CSS offers a clean and simple aesthetic that enhances the user interface without overwhelming it.
+- **Class-less Approach**: In this way, the library gives its best when semantic HTML is used, promoting good coding practices.

-- **Simplicity**: Pico CSS offers a straightforward approach to styling, making it easy to implement and customize.
+- **Ease of Use**: Pico CSS is straightforward to implement, making it ideal for educational purposes where the focus is on learning rather than complex styling.
-- **Lightweight**: Its minimal footprint ensures fast load times and efficient performance.
-- **Aesthetic Appeal**: Pico CSS provides a visually appealing design that enhances user experience without extensive customization.

 ### Why not a `static` folder?